Quick guide to Windows as a service

 For some interesting in-depth information about how cumulative updates work, see Windows Updates using forward and reverse differentials.

 Windows 10 gains new functionality with twice-per-year feature update releases.
 Initially, organizations will use these feature update releases for pilot deployments to ensure compatibility with existing apps and infrastructure.
-After a period of time, typically about four months after the feature update release, broad deployment throughout the organization can begin.
-The exact timeframe is determined by feedback from customers, ISVs, OEMs, and others, with an explicit "ready for broad deployment" declaration signaling this to customers.
+With each Semi-Annual Channel release, we recommend beginning deployment right away to devices selected for early adoption (targeted validation) and ramp up to full deployment at your discretion.

-See Assign devices to servicing channels for Windows 10 updates for more information.
+For more information, see Assign devices to servicing channels for Windows 10 updates.

 Staying up to date

 The process for keeping Windows 10 up to date involves deploying a feature update, at an appropriate time after its release.
-A variety of tools management and patching tools such as Windows Update, Windows Update for Business, Windows Server Update Services, System Center Configuration Manager, and third-party products) can be used to help with this process.
-Windows Analytics Upgrade Readiness, a free tool to streamline Windows upgrade projects, is another important tool to help.
+You can use various management and update tools such as Windows Update, Windows Update for Business, Windows Server Update Services, Microsoft Endpoint Configuration Manager, and non-Microsoft products) to help with this process.
+Upgrade Readiness, a free tool to streamline Windows upgrade projects, is another important tool to help.

 Because app compatibility, both for desktop apps and web apps, is outstanding with Windows 10, extensive advanced testing isn’t required.
 Instead, only business-critical apps need to be tested, with the remaining apps validated through a series of pilot deployment rings.
 Once these pilot deployments have validated most apps, broad deployment can begin.

 This process repeats with each new feature update, twice per year.
-These are small deployment projects, compared to the big projects that were necessary with the old three-to-five-year Windows release cycles.
+These are small deployment projects, compared to the large projects that were necessary with the old three-to-five-year Windows release cycles.

 - Update Windows 10 in the enterprise